 Most pre-meds who are not dating are not actually out of time.
 They are using busyness as a socially acceptable cover for social avoidance.
 The MCAT is a perfect excuse.
 Nobody questions it.
 And every semester that pre-med dating gets pushed to the back burner, the social deficit compounds.

 Jimmy, the physician who went on to sleep with over 100 women, broke the time problem down simply.
-His approach during pre-med was to cram hard in the days immediately before exams and protect his social time the rest of the week.
+His approach during pre-med was to cram hard in the days before exams and protect his social time the rest of the week.
 Not because he was relaxed about his application.
 Because he understood that social confidence is a skill that requires reps, and reps require time.
 He made the time on purpose.

 Pre-med also creates a specific long-term mindset trap that kills pre-med dating before it starts.
 You know the path is long.
 You know you are not settling down anytime soon.
 So the temptation is to put dating completely on hold after the MCAT, after acceptance letters, after residency, after… This is how men arrive at their mid-thirties having never developed this part of themselves.
 At matriculation, 91.8% of incoming med students identify as single.
 Whatever you built during pre-med is what you walk in with.